Mumbo jumbo (phrase)

 Mumbo jumbo, or mumbo-jumbo, is confusing or meaningless language.
 The phrase is often used to express humorous criticism of middle-management, and specialty jargon, such as legalese, that non-specialists have difficulty in understanding.
 For example, "I don't understand all that legal mumbo jumbo in the fine print."

-It may also refer to practices based on superstition, rituals intended to cause confusion, or languages that the speaker does not understand.
+It may also refer to practices based on superstition and rituals intended to cause confusion, or languages that the speaker does not understand.

 Origins

 Mumbo Jumbo is a West African word often cited by historians and etymologists as deriving from the Mandinka word "Maamajomboo", which refers to a masked male dancer who takes part in religious ceremonies.
-In the 18th century Mumbo Jumbo referred to a West African god.
+In the 18th century, Mumbo Jumbo referred to a West African god.
 Mungo Park's travel journal Travels in the Interior of Africa (1795) describes 'Mumbo Jumbo' as a character, complete with "masquerade habit", whom Mandinka males would dress up as in order to resolve domestic disputes.

 According to the Concise Oxford English Dictionary:

 According to the 1803 Supplement to Encyclopædia Britannica Third Edition: